Agoric/documentation/main/ertp/ERTP-Guide/Amounts.md

     // brand === bucksBrand
     ```
 - [`payment.getAllegedBrand()`](https://agoric.com/documentation/ertp/api/payment.html#payment-getallegedbrand)
-  - Return the `payment`s alledged `brand` object.
-Because `payment`s
+  - Return the `payment`s alleged `brand` object.
+Because a `payment`
-  are not trusted, this should be treated with suspicion and verified
+  is not trusted, this should be treated with suspicion and verified
   elsewhere.
   - ```js
     const { issuer, mint, brand, amountMath } = makeIssuerKit('bucks');
     const payment = mint.mintPayment(amountMath.make(10));
-    const officialBrand = payment.getAllegedBrand();
+    const allegedBrand = payment.getAllegedBrand();
     ```
 - [`amountMath.getBrand()`](https://agoric.com/documentation/ertp/api/amount-math.html#amountmath-getbrand)
   - Return the `brand` the `amountMath` object is using for its